Fl4m3Ph03n1x/market_manager/README.md

 Makes sell requests in batch to warframe market.
 Used when you want to sell a lot of things or remove them from your list all at once.
-Specially useful for syndicates because you don't have to buy everything in advance and if you want to avoid the 100 items limit without being a Patreon, which if you want to support the site, you should totally become.
+Specially useful for syndicates because you don't have to buy everything in advance and then sell.
+You only need to do 3 things:

+- Launch the manager
+- Activate a syndicate(s) you want
+- Sit back and relax

+Then, when someone pings you to buy an item, you can go the syndicate, buy it and sell it on the spot.

+WarframeMarket (the website) does have a 100 items limit though, so you may want to keep this in mind as you won't be able to activate everything (unless you are a Patreon, in which case the limit does not apply).

+# User guide

+This section has some basic references and help for users that want to learn how to use the applciation.
 ## Setup

 Before using this application you need to get access to two things: